Reviews You Can Rely On

 Comfort and Fit

 The Tune 720 are not comfortable.
-But their lighter weight of only 221 grams and lower clamping force make them more comfortable than their more premium sibling.
-Their ear cups are smaller (52mm by 38mm) than those of their less comfortable sibling, and the headband discomfort increases with time.
-We measured their average comfortable listening time at around 3 hours.
-The lightweight design makes them less prone to falling off during activities, and they are pretty stable for stretching, yoga, walking, etc.
+But their lighter weight of only 221 grams and lower clamping force make them more comfortable than other JBL headphones.
+Their ear cups are smaller (52mm by 38mm), and the discomfort from the headband increases over time.

 Noise Cancellation